 IMPACT: District government employees, as well as individuals who have accepted an offer to serve as a District of Columbia police officer, firefighter, emergency medical technician, or teacher, benefit from this tax credit.
 As noted above, there may also be spillover benefits for District of Columbia neighborhoods and the District economy.
+Although the credit could aid in efforts to recruit highly-qualified employees, the forgone revenue could also have been used to increase employee pay or benefits.
 The credit violates the principle of horizontal equity because only some groups of new homebuyers are eligible.

 During tax year 2009, 58 tax filers claimed the credit.
-As shown in the table on the next page, the benefits were concentrated on middle-income households.
+As shown in the table below, the benefits were concentrated on middle-income households.
 Tax filers with incomes from \$25,001 to \$75,000 claimed 62 percent of the benefits.